 Film4 is Channel 4 Television’s feature film division, dedicated to developing and co-financing bold, original work from the most distinctive voices in UK and international cinema, supporting both emerging and established filmmakers.

 Film4 Productions is Channel 4 Television’s feature film division.
-Film4 develops and co-finances films and is known for working with the most distinctive and innovative talent in UK and international filmmaking, both new and established.
-Since its inception in 1982 Film4’s films have won a collective 43 Oscars® and 97 BAFTAs.
+Film4 develops and co-finances films and is known for working with some of the most distinctive and innovative talent in UK and international filmmaking, both new and established.
+Since its inception in 1982, Film4’s films have won a collective 43 Oscars® and 97 BAFTAs.

-Film4 has developed and co-financed many of the most ground-breaking and successful UK films including Yorgos Lanthimos’ The Favourite; Martin McDonagh’s Three Billboards Outside Ebbing, Missouri; Lenny Abrahamson’s Room; Asif Kapadia’s Amy; Steve McQueen’s 12 Years a Slave; Andrea Arnold’s American Honey; Phyllida Lloyd’s The Iron Lady, Danny Boyle’s Slumdog Millionaire; Sarah Gavron’s Rocks; Pawel Pawlikowski’s Cold War; Lynne Ramsay’s You Were Never Really Here; Rungano Nyoni’s I Am Not a Witch; Chris Morris’ Four Lions; Shane Meadows’ This is England; and Jonathan Glazer’s Under the Skin.
+Film4 has developed and co-financed many of the most ground-breaking and successful UK films, including Yorgos Lanthimos’ The Favourite; Martin McDonagh’s Three Billboards Outside Ebbing, Missouri; Lenny Abrahamson’s Room; Asif Kapadia’s Amy; Steve McQueen’s 12 Years a Slave; Andrea Arnold’s American Honey; Phyllida Lloyd’s The Iron Lady; Danny Boyle’s Slumdog Millionaire; Sarah Gavron’s Rocks; Paweł Pawlikowski’s Cold War; Lynne Ramsay’s You Were Never Really Here; Rungano Nyoni’s I Am Not a Witch; Chris Morris’ Four Lions; Shane Meadows’ This Is England; and Jonathan Glazer’s Under the Skin.